-The Bachelor of Applied Science Degree (B.A.S.)
+The Master of Arts Degree (M.A.)

-- Requires completion of the core curriculum (64 credits residential / 60 credits online) - Requires completion of the required courses in a major field - Requires a minimum grade of C or higher in all coursework in the major and in concentration/track/emphasis courses. - Requires completion of additional courses (including any supporting courses required by the major in other departments) - Requires a minimum CGPA of 2.00 in all work completed at Waldorf University - Requires a minimum of 30 upper division courses presented for graduation must be at the 3000-4000 level - Requires a minimum of 124 credits for residential programs / 120 credits for online programs to be considered for graduate consideration
+- Requires completion of the required courses in a major field of study which must fall at 36 semester credits - Requires a minimum grade of B or higher in all coursework in the program and concentration, track, or emphasis courses. - Requires completion of additional courses, including but not limited to any supporting courses required by the major in other departments - Requires a minimum CGPA of 3.000 in all coursework completed at Waldorf University - (O) Requires that a minimum of 36 upper-division semester credits of the online graduate courses presented for graduation be at the 5000 6000 level - Requires a minimum of 36 semester credits for online programs to be considered for graduate consideration

-The Associate of Arts Degree (A.A.)
+The Master of Education Degree (M.Ed.)